ibi-group/datatools-ui/README.md

 ## How to start application (backend + frontend)

 1. Start `conveyal-datatools-server`
+2. Download from 1password the file `WRI-CONVEYAL-GTFS: env.yml (prod)` and place it at `conveyal-datatools-ui/configurations/default/env.yml`
-2. Start frontend
+3. Start frontend
     ```sh
     make run
     ```
-3. Check the application running at `http://localhost:5000/`
+4. Check the application running at `http://localhost:5000/`